 10. A personable and welcoming personality

-· After evaluating applications, the Executive Committee of the land trust will interview the top 3 candidates the week of June 18.
+· After evaluating applications, the Executive Committee of the land trust will interview candidates during early August.

 · The selected candidate will be expected to start September 4 but accommodations can be made.